manpreet1130/library-management-golang/README.md

 # library-management-golang

 Backend system designed to encompass all the features needed for a functioning library.
+Router implementation done using the gorilla/mux package and database communication done with the help of the gorm library.

 ## Table of Contents